MartinaAllegra/CNN-ASL_Alphabet-Image_Classification/README.md

 ## Datails
-For more information, see notebooks and report (https://github.com/MartinaAllegra/CNN-ASL_Alphabet-Image_Classification/blob/main/Report_Homework1_Allegra_Saitta.pdf).
+For more information, see notebooks and report.